With winter fast approaching, here are some ideas on how to keep your home warm and snuggly while keeping your energy costs low!

 4. Limit the number of rooms you heat

 There’s a good chance you spend most your time in just a few rooms of your house, and therefore probably don’t need to heat every single room.

 Many of us will have the heating on so high that we will need to take off a few layers.
 Just like in summer, we often turn our bedrooms into ice boxes; whilst it might be comfortable to walk around in shorts and t-shirt, in winter, it makes more sense to add a few layers, meaning you can keep your heating at a more relaxed temperature.

 The other thing you might want to consider is changing your bedding, as the majority of us tend to get very hot in the night in summer but cold in the winter.
-It’s therefore important to adapt your bedding from summer sheets to winter sheets, and focus on layering, so you can easily take layers off in the night if you end up getting too hot or cold.
+It’s therefore important to adapt your bedding from summer sheets to winter sheets on your twin mattress or whatever size it may be, and focus on layering, so you can easily take layers off in the night if you end up getting too hot or cold.
 This way, you can turn the heating off in your bedroom which will be healthier and more cost efficient.